-Bruschetta is a classic Italian appetizer everyone loves.
-Learn how to make it with crunchy bread and a tasty garlicky topping of fresh tomatoes, olive oil, balsamic vinegar, and basil.
+Bruschetta is a classic Italian appetizer with bread and a garlic-marinated topping of fresh tomatoes, olive oil, and basil.

 Ingredients